-MSU is now offering in-person campus visits that include a short presentation for prospective first-year students followed by a guided walking tour.
-For the safety of our guests and tour guides, all campus visitors must follow the campus visitor guidelines.
-In addition to in-person campus visits, we also offer virtual event options for prospective freshman and transfer students.
-Explore all these options and more on out visit page.
+MSU offers in-person campus visits that include a guided walking tour for prospective students and their families, as well as a short presentation with an overview of the admissions process and the university as a whole.
+Please review the latest campus visitor guidelines.
+In addition to in-person campus visits, there are virtual event options for prospective first-year and transfer students.
+Explore all these options and more on the visit page.

-Any student considering attending Michigan State as a freshman should pursue a strong college preparatory curriculum.
+Any student considering attending Michigan State as a first-year student should pursue a strong college preparatory curriculum.
 At a minimum, this includes: